Zondax/fevm-solidity-precompiles/docs/fevm-solidity-precompiles/benchmark.md

 |--------------------------------------|----------------------|
 ```

 When serializing in a precompiled contract we are using less gas than when serializing inside a Solidity contract.
 However, the gas usage is still significant.
-Memory usage when going from the Solidity contract to the FEVM seems to be the issue here.
+The use of the opcode `STATICCALL` seems to cost the most and the rest seem to be memory.